• Skip to main content

 Mr Ahmed Ahmed is a consultant in upper gastrointestinal surgery and lead bariatric surgeon at Imperial Weight Centre.
 He has performed over 10,000 laparoscopic bariatric procedures, including over 7,000 gastric bypasses.
 He has trained in general and upper GI surgery in the UK and also at Stanford University and the University of Rochester in the US.
 He trains other surgeons in the field of bariatric surgery and is on the faculty of numerous courses on bariatric surgery.
 He is also actively involved in bariatric surgery research and has numerous publications in peer reviewed journals.
 He is a member of the American Society for Metabolic and Bariatric Surgery (ASMBS), International Federation of Surgery for Obesity (IFSO), Society of American Gastroenterological and Endoscopic Surgeons (SAGES), Association of Upper GI Surgeons (AUGIS) and the British Obesity and Metabolic Surgery Society (BOMSS).
 In 2007, he was awarded the International Federation of Surgery for Obesity (IFSO) scholarship.
 Mr Ahmed is often consulted by other professionals and medicolegal experts for his opinions on complex bariatric surgery cases.
 His Imperial Weight Centre bariatric surgery unit in London has been designated as an international centre of excellence for bariatric surgery and he now sits on the prestigious International Bariatric Surgery Review Committee (IBSRC).

 Mr Ahmed was elected to council of the British Obesity and Metabolic Surgery Society (BOMSS) in 2017 and took over as Treasurer in 2021.
+Ahmed was then elected as BOMSS Secretary in 2023.
 He was also elected to the council of the Royal College of Surgeons of England in 2020.

 Waleed Al Khyatt visa